REMODEL AND RECOUP

 Hold off on those flashy, pricey renovations, because energy efficiency is what really pays off.
 Adding fiberglass insulation to the attic to help maintain a home's temperature can boost resale value.
-On average, homeowners saw a 116.9 percent return on investment, according to the Remodeling 2016 Cost vs. Value Report.
-That makes it the best bang-for-your-buck project on the magazine's list.
-Remodeling's experts ballpark an average cost of $1,268 nationwide, but that includes hiring a pro to do the dirty work.
+On average, homeowners saw a 116.9 percent return on investment after adding attic insulation, according to solar matchmaking site Energy Sage.
+Remodeling's experts ballpark an average cost of $1,343 nationwide, but that includes hiring a pro to do the dirty work.

 Nothing dates a house quite like dirty, aging vinyl siding.
-Swapping just the bottom third of that siding for manufactured stone veneer can seriously boost a home's curb appeal and bring a nearly 93 percent return on a homeowner's investment, according to the Remodeling 2016 Cost vs. Value Report.
-The magazine's experts estimate that replacing 300 square feet costs a nationwide average of $7,519.
+Swapping just the bottom third of that siding for manufactured stone veneer can seriously boost a home's curb appeal and bring a nearly 95 percent return on a homeowner's investment, according to Remodeling magazine.
+The magazine's experts estimate that replacing siding (in part or completely) costs a nationwide average of $8,907.

 Cleaning vinyl siding costs next to nothing, so homeowners who can't stomach spending thousands on stone may want to invest some elbow grease instead.
 The Vinyl Siding Institute recommends using a soft-bristled brush, mild soap, and water to clean siding.
 Its website also features a list of recommended cleaners for grimier jobs and specific stains such as rust or grease.
 Power washers are fair game as long as the siding manufacturer allows them, but be sure to follow all directions.
 For instance, aiming a power washer higher than eye level can drive water behind the siding, experts warn.

 Replacing a tired-looking front door may be a smart move.
-This simple project can recoup a bit over 91 percent of its cost when you sell, according to the Remodeling 2016 Cost vs. Value Report.
+This simple project can recoup a bit over 91 percent of its cost when you sell, according to the Remodeling 2019 Cost vs. Value Report.
 A steel door is a better value than fiberglass for most homeowners.
-Opting for a fiberglass door could still lead to a tidy 82 percent return on investment, but it also costs more: an average of $1,826.
+It could lead to a tidy 74.9 percent return on investment, according to Remodeling's data, and with installation costs an average of $1,826.
 The magazine also found that an enhanced entryway, of which a door is a key part, can add as much as $24,000 to a home's perceived value.

-Don't stop with the front door -- the garage door may need to be replaced, too.
-This project also brings a return of about 91 percent on homeowners' investment, according to the Remodeling 2016 Cost vs. Value Report.
-Again, a basic steel door is a good bet, and the magazine's experts say the average cost is $1,652.
-For a similar return on investment, the report says prospective sellers in upscale areas may want to splurge on higher-end carriage-style doors with a heftier price tag of more than $3,000.
+Don't stop with the front door— the garage door may need to be replaced, too.
+This project also brings a return of about 98 percent on homeowners' investment, according to the Remodeling 2019 Cost vs. Value Report.
+The report says prospective sellers in upscale areas may want to splurge on higher-end carriage-style doors with a heftier price tag of more than $3,600.

 Some new paint can also work wonders for a garage door on the cheap.
 Again, use the home's existing color scheme and the overall look of the neighborhood for guidance.
 And don't stop with paint: For $300 to $500, consider adding faux decorative windows to the top of the garage door, as seen on HouseLogic.
 Updated exterior lighting and decorative hardware such as powder-coated pull handles can complete a high-end carriage-door look at a fraction of the price.

-At more than $20,000, even a "minor" kitchen remodel is still be too pricey for many homeowners.
+At more than $20,000, even a "minor" kitchen remodel is still too pricey for many homeowners.
 To keep costs low, try painting cabinets instead of replacing the doors.
-Add a sleek tile backsplash for big impact -- depending on the type of tile and amount you need, you may be able to do it for less than $1,000, even with professional installation, according to HomeAdvisor.
+Add a sleek tile backsplash for big impact— depending on the type of tile and amount you need, you may be able to do it for less than $1,000, even with professional installation, according to HomeAdvisor.
 And if high-end counters are out of the budget, take another look at laminate.
 These days, it can do a credible impression of granite or even marble.
-Homeowners can spend as little as $1,575 for 30 linear feet of laminate, compared with $4,440 for a granite slab, according to HouseLogic.
+Homeowners can spend as little as $1,500 for 30 linear feet of laminate, compared with $2,700 for a stone slab, according to Fixr.

 Wondering which improvements just aren't worth the cost if you want to sell your house soon?
-According to the Remodeling 2016 Cost vs. Value Report, homeowners recoup less than than 60 percent of their investment after adding a new bathroom or installing a backup power generator.
+According to the Remodeling 2019 Cost vs. Value Report, homeowners recoup less than than 50 percent of their investment after adding a master suite or a backyard patio.
 That puts these projects squarely at the bottom of the magazine's list.
-At an average cost of $42,233 for a bathroom and $12,712 for a generator, these pricey improvements may still be worth it for some homeowners -- just make sure resale isn't the primary motivation.
+At an average cost of $54,130 for a patio and $256,229 for a master suite, these pricey improvements may still be worth it for some homeowners — just make sure resale isn't the primary motivation.